jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

     }
 ```

-##### Listing 16-1: Creating a new thread to print one thing while the main thread prints something else
+##### Creating a new thread to print one thing while the main thread prints something else

 Note that with this function, the new thread will be stopped when the main thread ends, whether or not it has finished running.
 The output from this program might be a little different every time, but it will look similar to the following: